EskimoDev/eskui/README.md

 # ESKUI - Modern FiveM NUI UI Framework

 A sleek, modern, and extensible UI framework for FiveM, designed for professional-quality user interfaces with vibrant, animated, and macOS-inspired aesthetics.
-ESKUI provides easy-to-use exports for common UI patterns: amount input, list selection, and dropdown menus.
+ESKUI provides easy-to-use exports for common UI patterns including amount input, list selection, dropdown menus, shops, and interaction prompts.

 ---

 ## ✨ Features
 - **Modern macOS-style UI**: Clean, vibrant, and animated.
+- **Framework Integration**: Support for ESX, QBCore, and standalone modes.
 - **Amount Input**: Prompt users for a numeric value.
 - **List Selection**: Show a list of items, with support for long text and submenus.
 - **Dropdown**: Modern dropdown with animated open/close, cancel/submit, and icon.
+- **Shop System**: Complete shop interface with categories, items, and cart functionality.
+- **Interaction Prompts**: Customizable interaction prompts for locations and objects.
+- **Notifications**: Stylish, animated notifications with different types (info, success, error, warning).
+- **Dark Mode**: Toggle between light and dark themes.
 - **Keyboard and mouse support**: Enter, Escape, click, and more.
 - **Extensible**: Add new UI types easily with shared animation and state management.
 - **Robust event handling**: No event leaks, safe for repeated use.